pudly/schmopera-hugo/content/articles/pierrot-lunaire.md

 The five songs are directed with beautiful attention to the text-music fusion.
 "Die Kreuze" blends the stark visual of a stained-glass cross with that eerie sound that only Schoenberg seems to get out of a chamber orchestra.
 It's transparent and light, but in a way that feels off, like sunlight shining through threadbare fabric or an abandoned cobweb dangling from one end.
 Here, Lorèn introduces us to the unique sound of _Sprechstimme_ -- where the singer inhabits the vocal limbo between singing and speaking -- and it's clear that this iconic piece of atonality is in excellent hands.

+"Galgenlied" is a brief, robotic flash of a song; "Rote Messe" is thick and plodding, visualized by the camera's long pan in.
+"Der Mondfleck" is a

 The Happenstancers have recorded five songs of _Three Times Seven Poems from Albert Girard's "Pierrot Lunaire"_

 Film by Jake Kovnat, produced by Brad Cherwin